Asoumy/FootballChampionship/README.md

-# Android Project on football championShip using an api
+# Android Project on football championShip using an com.project.footballdata.api.api